“You can’t talk about my co-worker like that!”

 The sequence of these questions is very important.
 When you take time to reflect on what went well then you are more open to finding ways to improve your life.
 It’s this little bit of priming that makes the medicine go down just a little easier.
 Positivity is so underrated.

 The really cool part of all this is if you are able to create a positive reflection routine before bed you’ll make some big leaps over the next year.
 The side benefit is you will also sleep better.
-That’s another hack to staying healthy, maybe the biggest benefit to the whole bedtime routine that you create for yourself.
+That’s another hack to staying healthy, maybe the biggest benefit to the whole bedtime routine (get the Rate Your Day Routine mini-guide to help you be more positive at the end of the day) that you create for yourself.
 You’ll be healthier and have more energy.
 Then after just 30 days I have a good feeling you’ll want to continue to expand your evening routine and grow your practice.

 Remember to try to stack your positive reflection time on top of another part of your routine.
 It’s more likely to stick with you.
 Like trying to do this while brushing your team or taking two minutes before you watch your favorite show.
 Then after 30 days of trying this out send me a quick note and tell me how it’s going.
 I’d love to hear how this helps improve your sleep and energy.